JCGlez93/Predicting_FIFA_players_value/README.md

-## **ToDo**
+## **Bonus**
-- Next steps: provide more insights from the data extracted
+- I created another file called bonus where I used dummy variables and created a better machine learning algorithm.\
+- Feel free to use it as template for other projects

 ## **Thanks and contact info**
-Getting help from Julia Roch Pedro Muñoz.
+Getting help from Julia Roch & Pedro Muñoz.
 Please do email me for further questions : jcglez93@gmail.com